A universal vision transformer for fast calorimeter simulations: Introduction

 While similar in spirit to foundation models~\cite{Golling:2024abg,Birk:2024knn,Mikuni:2024qsr,Wildridge:2024yeg,Birk:2025wai,Mikuni:2025tar,Tani:2025osu,Hallin:2025ywf,Bhimji:2025isp}, which are pretrained once to a big dataset and then fine-tuned to the application at hand, we prefer the term transfer learning in this case, as we only consider generative tasks (on different datasets) and not other tasks like classification or regression as one usually would for a foundation model.
-Transfer learning was studied before in HEP~\cite{Dreyer:2022yom,Chappell:2022yxd,Beauchesne:2023vie,Mokhtar:2025zqs,Bonilla:2025rrn}, but mainly in the context of classification tasks.
+Transfer learning was studied before in HEP~\cite{Dreyer:2022yom,Chappell:2022yxd,Beauchesne:2023vie,Mokhtar:2025zqs,Bonilla:2025rrn,vigl2024finetuningfoundationmodelsjoint}, but mainly in the context of classification tasks.
 In the context of detector simulation, transfer learning has recently also been studied for detectors with fixed voxelization in~\cite{Raikwar:2025fky} and point-cloud architectures in~\cite{Gaede:2025shc}.
 In this work, we propose a general fine-tuning strategy for vision transformers applicable to any detector geometry and across particle types.
-Additionally, we present complete benchmark results on the LEMURS dataset~\cite{McKeown:2025gtw} used for pretraining and discuss the importance of evaluation metrics for a proper evaluation of the efficiency gains.
+Additionally, we present complete benchmark results on the LEMURS dataset~\cite{McKeown:2025gtw}, used for pretraining, and on multiple irregular geometries intractable in~\cite{Favaro:2024rle}.
+Finally, we discuss the importance of evaluation metrics for a proper evaluation of efficiency gains from pretraining.

 The paper is organized as follows.
-In~\cref{sec:ml}, we introduce conditional flow matching and CaloDREAM, the generative networks we study. \cref{sec:metrics} discusses the evaluation metrics we employ to study the performance of the generative architectures. \cref{sec:baseline} and \cref{sec:baseline_irreg} show the performance of our generative network on datasets of regular and irregular geometries, respectively.
-In \cref{sec:finetuning} we finally get to discuss the transfer learning and show how the pretrained CaloDREAM adapts to new datasets.
+In~\cref{sec:ml}, we introduce conditional flow matching and the generative networks we study.
+These include the original CaloDREAM~\cite{Favaro:2024rle} and our improvements to it, which we call CaloDREAM++.
+In~\cref{sec:data}, we present the datasets at the core of our studies, and~\cref{sec:metrics} discusses the evaluation metrics we employ to study the performance of the generative architectures. \cref{sec:baseline} and \cref{sec:baseline_irreg} show the performance of our generative network on datasets of regular and irregular geometries, respectively.
+In \cref{sec:finetuning} we discuss transfer learning and show how the pre trained CaloDREAM++ adapts to new datasets.
 We conclude in~\cref{sec:conclusions}.
-In the appendices, we show additional high-level feature distributions of the datasets as well as a hyperparameter study.
+In the appendices, we show additional high-level feature distributions of the datasets as well as the training hyperparameters.